devnull-tools/soda/README.md

 * _scripts_ - directory to put the scripts organized by namespaces
 * _config_ - directory to put the configuration files organized by namespaces
-* _resources_ - directory to put resources organized by namespaces
+* Any other directory you like, still organized by namespaces

 You can also use the same directory you install soda without configure the user directory.
-To access resource and configuration files, use the **exists** function.
+You can access any file in that directories by using the **exists** function.

 Inside *scripts*, any function in any script present in *scripts/common* and exposed through **task** can be invoked: